artsmia/artstories.md/stories/dürer-and-melancholy.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_213.jpg)
 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_5030749.jpg)

-*Melencolia I* may be Dürer's psychological self-portrait.
-The large, wide-eyed angel is saddened by its ability to envision ideals forms, knowing they are unrealizable in the physical world.
-Even the physical realization of Dürer's ideal geometric solid is chipped and weathered.
-The shut-eyed putto, a less ambitious artist, can freely scribble away.
+*Melencolia I* may be Dürer’s psychological self-portrait.
+The large, wide-eyed angel is saddened by its ability to envision ideal forms, knowing they are unrealizable in the physical world.
+Even the physical realization of Dürer’s ideal geometric solid is chipped and weathered.
+Meanwhile, the shut-eyed *putto*, a less ambitious artist, can freely scribble away.

 ---